• Skip to primary navigation

 Let your child discuss, debate, and talk about REAL spiritual questions that they wrestle with.

-With my intellectual child, we’ve talked about a surprising number of controversial topics together, and my husband and I ALWAYS encourage him (and his brothers) to ask their questions.
-If our kids aren’t allowed to wrestle with their faith questions at home, there’s probably no where else they’ll be able to do this.
+With my intellectual child, we’ve talked about a surprising number of controversial topics together, and my husband and I ALWAYS encourage him (and his brothers) to ask questions.
+If our kids aren’t allowed to wrestle with their faith questions at home, there’s probably nowhere else they’ll be able to do this.

 But maybe you won’t even find an answer at the end, and that’s ok.
 There are some faith questions that have been debated for centuries, and you’re not going to solve them in your living room.
 However, leaving room for intellectual kids to ask, discuss, debate, and research their questions will have a HUGE impact on their faith formation.